Tsipras declares 'day of liberation' after Greece exits bailout

 ($1 = 0.8744 euros)

-Reporting By Michele Kambas and George Georgiopoulos, writing by Michele Kambas; editing by David Stamp, Larry King
+editing by David Stamp, Larry King